 Major Field of Study includes both Major One and Major Two.
-Data current at the conclusion of the Fall add/drop period.
-Key: f = female, m = male, t = total
+Data current at the conclusion of the Fall 2013 add/drop period. \ = major not offered Key: D = Day College, W = Wescoe School Liberal Arts Program, T = total

-2. MINOR FIELD OF STUDY BY SEX, DAY STUDENTS
+2. MINOR FIELD OF STUDY BY SEX AND ADMINISTRATIVE COLLEGE